jung-kim/pulsar-client-typescript/README.md

 producer is an object to send messages to pulsar brokers.

 A partitioned producer may use multiple connections per topic if a topic is partitioned.
 A partitioned producer uses at least 1 connection per each partition but each connection per each partition may not be exclusive to the producer.

-More about producer can be found at the [producer page](./src/producer/PRODUCER.md)

 ```typescript
 const producer = client.createProducer({ topic: 'persistent://public/default/my-first-topic' })